Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual function: Application example

 \newcolumntype{R}{>{ \arraybackslash}p{3.5ex}} \newcolumntype{S}{>{ \arraybackslash}p{6ex}} \newcolumntype{T}{>{ \arraybackslash}p{5ex}} \newcolumntype{U}{>{ \arraybackslash}p{6ex}}

-The following methods are compared in \cref{tab:quadrotor}: ``CVX-full'' solves the finite-dimensional version of Problem~\eqref{eq:inf_opt_infdim}, see \cref{sec:app_auxiliary}, using \texttt{CVXPY}~\cite{diamond_cvxpy_2016}; ``\cite{scharnhorst_robust_2023}'' implements the iterative algorithm discussed in~\cref{sec:discussion_optimal_scharnhorst} in \texttt{CVXPY}~\cite{diamond_cvxpy_2016}; ``\cite{reed_error_2025}'' computes the closed-form bound in~\cref{eq:bound_reed} with $\bar{\sigma} = \bar{\Gamma}_w$ set to the uniform noise error bound\footnote{Different tested choices $\bar{\sigma} \in \{10^{-3}, \bar{\Gamma}_w, 10^{3}\}$ lead to similar results, with $\bar{\sigma} = \bar{\Gamma}_w$ achieving the lowest suboptimality.}; ``Dual-GD'' optimizes Problem~\eqref{eq:inf_opt_result} with \texttt{GPyTorch}~\cite{gardner_gpytorch_2018} using the accelerated gradient descent method \texttt{Adam} with a fixed learning rate of 0.1.
-To compare the conservatism resulting from the ellipsoidal ``(e)'' or the corresponding smallest uniform point-wise ``(p)'' noise bound~$\bar{\Gamma}_w$ imposed by~\cite{reed_error_2025,scharnhorst_robust_2023}, we additionally implement a variant using the latter noise assumption.
-This variant results in a reduced number of \mbox{$N = n_{\mathrm{data}}$} data points since only measurements for the respective coordinate are utilized. \cref{tab:quadrotor} shows the suboptimality and computation time (minimum, mean, and maximum), indicating the difference to the optimal uncertainty bound ``CVX-full (e)'', normalized by the difference of the prior uncertainty bound.
+The following methods are compared in \cref{tab:quadrotor}: ``CVX-full'' solves the finite-dimensional version of Problem~\eqref{eq:inf_opt_infdim}, see \cref{sec:app_auxiliary}, using \texttt{CVXPY}~\cite{diamond_cvxpy_2016}; ``\cite{scharnhorst_robust_2023}'' implements the iterative algorithm discussed in~\cref{sec:discussion_optimal_scharnhorst} in \texttt{CVXPY}~\cite{diamond_cvxpy_2016}; ``\cite{reed_error_2025}'' computes the closed-form bound in~\cref{eq:bound_reed} with $\bar{\sigma} = \bar{\Gamma}_w$ set to the uniform noise error bound \footnote{Different tested choices $\bar{\sigma} \in \{10^{-3}, \bar{\Gamma}_w, 10^{3}\}$ lead to similar results, with $\bar{\sigma} = \bar{\Gamma}_w$ achieving the lowest suboptimality.}; ``Dual-GD'' optimizes Problem~\eqref{eq:inf_opt_result} with \texttt{GPyTorch}~\cite{gardner_gpytorch_2018} using the accelerated gradient descent method \texttt{Adam} with a fixed learning rate of 0.1.
+We compare the conservatism resulting from the ellipsoidal ``(e)'' or the corresponding smallest uniform point-wise ``(p)'' noise bound~$\bar{\Gamma}_w$ imposed by~\cite{reed_error_2025,scharnhorst_robust_2023}.
+This variant results in a reduced number of \mbox{$N = n_{\mathrm{data}}$} data points since only measurements for the respective coordinate are utilized. \cref{tab:quadrotor} shows the suboptimality, indicating the difference to the optimal bound ``CVX-full (e)'', normalized by the difference of the prior uncertainty bound, and the computation time (minimum, mean, and maximum).
 The following stopping times are selected: for ``CVX-full'', until convergence; for \cite[Alg.~1]{scharnhorst_robust_2023}, until $10^{-2}$ suboptimality with respect to ``CVX-full (p)''; for ``Dual-GD'', after 100 gradient steps.

 The results indicate that~\cite[Alg.~1]{scharnhorst_robust_2023} converges reliably and quickly to the optimal uncertainty bound assuming pointwise-bounded noise realizations, explaining the remaining difference to the optimal solution utilizing the ellipsoidal noise bound.
 The closed-form bound in \cite[Theorem~2]{reed_error_2025} naturally achieves the lowest computational time; however, it also shows the highest conservatism.
 For Dual-GD, reliable convergence to the optimal solution is observed for $n_{\mathrm{data}} = 100$.
 For $n_{\mathrm{data}} = 1000$, convergence is challenged by the high density of training points, which leads to more than 95\% of the optimal values $\sigma_j^\star \rightarrow \infty$ at the boundary of the domain for both noise assumptions.
 Nevertheless, it effectively reduces the size of the uncertainty bound in the limited number of iterations, leading to competitive uncertainty estimates.